rdangovs/rotational-unit-of-memory/README.md

 You can also play with the `rotation_operator` and `rotation_components` functions in `RUM.py`.

+Last tested with: TensorFlow 1.13.1 and Python 3.7.3.

 # Tasks

 Please inspect the content of `tasks/` for training and inference options.
 A simple example for training on the copying tasks is: